sentinel1909/shuttle-template-yew/README.md

-# Yew and Axum (hosted with Shuttle)
+# Yew and Axum Starter Template (hosted with Shuttle)

 ## Overview
 This is a template that allows you to start an app with the [Yew](https://yew.rs) web framework for Rust, and host it on [Shuttle](https://shuttle.rs).
-It is relatively unopinionated and ready for you to add what you need.
+It is minimalist and ready for you to add what you need.
 The Yew frontend web files are contained in the `/frontend` folder and are built with the [trunk](https://trunkrs.dev) deployment and packaging tool.
 The Yew frontend is served up from an Axum web server, contained in the `/server` folder.
 The Axum server has two routes:

 - / : which serves up the Yew website
 - /health_check : which returns a 200 OK response with no body

+This app template uses client side rendering, which is the default in Yew.
+In the client side rendering scheme, when the user visits a website, the server sends a skeleton HTML file without any content and a WebAssembly bundle, to the browser.
+Everything is then rendered client side by the WebAssembly bundle.

 ## Setup
 After cloning this repo and making it your own, you'll need to get the following basic tooling installed.